Home U.S. Labor Laws Georgia Labor Laws

 Contractors on public works projects must maintain accurate payroll records and comply with federal wage and safety standards.
 The combination of federal protections under the FLSA and Davis-Bacon ensures fair wages and working conditions for public works employees.

-Laws in Georgia for children under 14
+Laws in Georgia for workers under 16

 - They are allowed to work up to 4 hours on school days and 8 hours on non-school days, with a maximum of 40 hours during non-school weeks.

-- Work hours must fall between 6 a.m. and 9 p.m. during school days and the summer months .
+- Work hours must fall between 6 a.m. and 9 p.m. during school days and the summer months.

-Health and Safety Standards in Georgia
+Health and safety standards in Georgia

 In Georgia, OSHA is responsible for enforcing workplace safety and ensuring employers comply with the necessary regulations.